Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Investigating particle removal by drops

+Experimentally, two scenarios were reported for the collision between a water drop and a hydrophobic particle.
+In the first scenario, which we call the push--pull scenario, the particle moved around the drop's footprint and remained attached to the rear drop-air interface (figure \ref{fig:PushPull}a).
+In the second scenario (enter--exit scenario), the particle entered and exited the drop (figure \ref{fig:EnterExit}a).
+Both the push--pull and enter--exit scenarios were imaged directly using laser scanning confocal microscopy~\citep{naga_how_2021}.
+However, due to the limited temporal resolution of this technique, the imaging was restricted to a single 2-D horizontal plane.
+By tuning the friction coefficients, we could successfully reproduce these two scenarios using our LBM--DEM method (figure \ref{fig:PushPull}b and figure \ref{fig:EnterExit}b).
+Our numerical method also allows us to visualise the interaction in three dimensions for the first time (figure\,\ref{fig:3dsnapshots}, Supplementary movies 1 and 2).

-To investigate how drops remove particles, we position a spherical particle on the substrate directly in front of a drop, as shown in Figure \ref{fig:3dsnapshots}.
-We apply a constant force to the drop to move it in the direction of the particle.
-Our simulations correspond to the regime where capillary forces dominate hydrodynamic forces, as is typically the case in experiments using water drops \citep{naga_how_2021}.
-In terms of dimensionless numbers, this regime corresponds to when the capillary number of the drop is less than unity, $Ca=\eta U/\sigma\approx10^{-2}$, where $\eta$ is the dynamic viscosity of the drop, $U$ is the drop velocity, and $\sigma$ is the surface tension of the drop.
-Table \ref{tab:parameters} lists the parameters that we used when simulating the removal of particles.
+To simulate the two scenarios, we positioned a spherical particle on the substrate in front of the drop.
+The contact angle between the drop and the particle and between the drop and the surface were both set to $90^\circ$.
+We then applied a constant force to the drop to move it towards the particle.
+We chose the applied force, drop viscosity, and surface tension such that the capillary force between the drop and the particle dominates the hydrodynamic force, as is typically the case in experiments using water drops \citep{naga_how_2021}.
+This regime corresponds to when the capillary number of the drop is significantly less than unity.
+In these simulations, the capillary number was of the order of $\mathrm{Ca}\approx10^{-2}$.
+Our numerical method successfully reproduced the push-pull scenario in the limit where the friction coefficients $\mu$ and $\mu_r$ were both small, such that the capillary force between the drop and the particle exceeds the friction force between the particle and the surface.
+The enter-exit scenario was reproduced in the opposite limit when the friction force exceeds the capillary force.

-We observe two characteristic scenarios when the drop collides with the particle, depending on whether the friction between the particle and the flat surface is small or large compared to the force between the drop and the particle.
-In the first scenario, the particle remains attached to the drop-air interface and moves around the drop's footprint (figure \ref{fig:3dsnapshots}a).
-We call this scenario the push-pull scenario because initially the drop pushes the particle and then pulls it when it reaches the rear.
-In this scenario, the particle goes around the drop because any slight offset in the initial alignment between the particle and the drop relative to the direction of motion causes the particle to move sideways due to the convex shape of the front of the drop.
-Once at the rear of the drop, the particle remains attached to the drop-air interface and eventually aligns with the center of the drop's footprint along the direction of motion.
-In the push-pull scenario, the particle always ends up in the same final configuration regardless of the initial offset.
+In the push--pull scenario, the particle goes around the drop because any slight offset in the initial alignment between the particle and the drop relative to the direction of motion causes the particle to move sideways due to the convex shape of the front of the drop.
+Once at the rear of the drop, the particle remains attached to the drop-air interface.
+The particle always ends up in the same final configuration at the rear, regardless of the initial offset between the drop and the particle.